-The Corporation's option to acquire rights and interests in the Soledad Project is exercisable by issuing 500,000 common shares by June 23, 2018 (issued), making aggregate cash payments of USD \$5,375,000, and completing 12,500 meters of drilling on the Soledad Project.
+The Corporation's option to acquire rights and interests in the Soledad Project is exercisable by issuing 500,000 common shares by June 23, 2018 (issued), making aggregate cash payments of USD \$5,375,000 as per the following schedule, and completing 12,500 meters of drilling on the Soledad Project (completed).
+During the year ended May 31, 2021, the Corporation renegotiated the payment schedule.